 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.

-- Intelligence, Temperament and Personality Traits of the Saint Shepherd
+- Temperament and Intelligence of the Saint Shepherd